Abdulwahed25/SWE-project/README.md

 # SWE-project

-* what i have done is just login, sign up and reset password.
+i have done so many things, but some of them i have just design them (JS not part of the work like Log in and sign in ans dashboard)